PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-16 16:40:28
+Last updated: 2024-04-16 16:41:43
-Random Quote: How does a computer get drunk?
-It takes screenshots. - Will Livingston
+Random Quote: The years pass in their hundreds and their thousands, and what does any man see of life but a few summers, a few winters?  -  Maester Luwin